Give yourself a reason to celebrate by repeatedly meeting your goals and getting it done.

 Staying on course with your goal commitments is not just about taking the individual steps themselves, but also about providing the most supportive environment possible for success.

 Something that appears to be a small change, like eating more fruit and vegetables, requires changes to many different supporting behaviors.
 You may have to shift your shopping routines so that you have fresh fruit and vegetables on hand.
 Perhaps you have to learn new ways of preparing dishes.
 You might even need some new kitchen equipment.
 In addition to this, you need to adapt to how your body adjusts to a new diet – maybe you will get hungry more quickly.
 Break down at any one of these points may lead to not meeting your goal that day.

 Other goals like publishing a best-selling book may require learning new skills, making new contacts, and establishing a routine that gets what you want to communicate down on paper.
 Not stepping up to anyone of these sub-goals may mean you never reach the finish line.

 Noting down your thoughts and feelings is a great way to gain greater insight into them and to how they are impacted by the choices you make.
-Dedicated engagement with your writing improves your understanding of yourself which makes overcoming challenge easier.
+Dedicated engagement with your writing improves your understanding of yourself which makes overcoming challenges easier.
 It also provides a record of your growth over time.

 The five basic steps to implement the technique are: 1) Decide on the task to be done, 2) Set your timer – usually for 25 minutes, 3) Work on the task until the timer rings and record completion, 4) Take a short break of 3–5 minutes, 5) Move to your next task – after four pomodori, take a longer break of up to half an hour.
-There is also an android version.

 This one allows for activities related to multiple goals.
 You can use a list or a calendar format to view how well you are maintaining your streak.
 It also allows for the addition of notes and reminders.

 Habit list is perfect for commitments that occur several times or once a week as well as daily.
 Most people have different routines over the weekend where you target some goals and relinquish others.
 It is this switching out that reduces follow through.
 This app allows you to enter and remind yourself of all your commitments whatever their cycle.

 This one focuses only on short-term daily goals.
 It provides reminders for each task identified to keep you on track.
 Actively taking charge of your daily schedule allows you to more effectively progress towards your long term goals.
-Checkmark To Do and Task List is a similar android option.
+TickTick: ToDo List Planner, Reminder & Calendar is a similar android option.

-Part 2 looks at web based apps.
+Part 2 looks at web-based apps.